Singaporean Girls’ Night Out

 Not too long ago, you would have found me hitting the clubs every Wednesday, Friday, and Saturday.
 Looking back, I don’t know how I found the stamina (or the money) to keep up my partying lifestyle.

-I was the definition of young, dumb, broke; squandering thousands of dollars on shots and cigarettes, spending nights in a drunken stupor, and worrying my parents endlessly.
+I was the definition of young, dumb, broke; squandering hundreds of dollars on shots and cigarettes, spending nights in a drunken stupor, and worrying my parents endlessly.

 If you’re new to the clubbing scene, and feel a little anxious or are unsure of what to expect, these are some rules I followed to ensure I always had a 10/10 night out.